Details: The Center offers a competitive salary commensurate with experience

 To learn more about the Center for Reproductive Rights, go to https://www.reproductiverights.org/

-- Lead on conceptualizing and implementing events with government actor and partners aimed at increasing visibility of the Center’s technical leadership in reproductive rights
+- Support a small number of events with government actors and partners aimed at increasing visibility of the Center’s technical leadership in reproductive rights

-- To work closely with the communication manager in implement the strand of the global communication strategy and media plan that aims to reach international development government and multi-lateral decision makers and influencers.
+- Work closely with the communication manager and the Center’s digital unit to implement the strand of the global communication strategy and media plan that aims to reach international development government and multi-lateral decision makers and influencers

-- Work with communications to ensure the dissemination of key documents and publications to donors and support in a CRR’s global and European media outreach strategy.
+- Coordinate the dissemination of key documents and publications to government actors and partners.

 Experience & Qualifications:

 - Strong commitment to the Center's mission, purpose, and values.

 - 3 years relevant work experience and/or time spent gaining a related Masters degree.